cisco/ChezScheme/IMPLEMENTATION.md

 Some key files in "s":

- * "cmacro.ss": object layouts and other global constants
+ * "cmacro.ss": object layouts and other global constants, including constants that are needed by both the compiler and the kernel

  * "syntax.ss": the macro expander